woutervanvliet/html-pdf-weasyprint-wrapper/README.md

 ## Installation

+As this is merely a wrapper, you still require the WeasyPrint binary.
 First, you need to install the `weasyprint` command line tool on your system.

-The **easiest way** to do this is to [download](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation) a prebuilt version for your system. **DO NOT** try to use the packages provided by your distribution as they may not be using a patched Qt and have missing features.
+However, the process might be as straightforward as installing it with pip3:

+    pip3 install weasyprint -g

+You can also check [Official Document](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation)  for more details specific to system.
 Finally, to install the node module, use `npm`:

     npm install htmltopdf-weasyprint-wrapper --save